Nuclear magnetic resonance quantum computer: Liquid state NMR

 The picture described above is far from realistic since we are treating a single molecule.
 NMR is performed on an ensemble of molecules, usually with as many as 10^15 molecules.
 This introduces complications to the model, one of which is introduction of decoherence.
 In particular we have the problem of an open quantum system interacting with a macroscopic number of particles near thermal equilibrium (~mK to ~300 K).
 This has led the development of decoherence suppression techniques that have spread to other disciplines such as trapped ions.
 The other significant issue with regards to working close to thermal equilibrium is the mixedness of the state.
 This required the introduction of ensemble quantum processing, whose principal limitation is that as we introduce more logical qubits into our system we require larger samples in order to attain discernable signals during measurement.
+Dimethylphosphite can be used for liquid NMR quantum computing providing 2 qubits, and Iodotrifluoroethylene can provide 3 qubits.

 Solid state NMR

 Solid state NMR (SSNMR), unlike LSNMR uses a solid state sample, for example a nitrogen vacancy diamond lattice rather than a liquid sample.
 This has many advantages such as lack of molecular diffusion decoherence, lower temperatures can be achieved to the point of suppressing phonon decoherence and a greater variety of control operations that allow us to overcome one of the major problems of LSNMR that is initialisation.
 Moreover, as in a crystal structure we can localize precisely the qubits, we can measure each qubit individually, instead of having an ensemble measurement as in LSNMR.